 Error: the correct structure is 'Querría' + infinitive ('hablar'), not gerund.

-Error: after 'Querría' the infinitive is used, not subjunctive ('hablar' instead of 'hablo').
+Error: after 'Querría' use infinitive, not subjunctive ('hablar' instead of 'hablo').

 3.

-Error: you must not use 'que' nor conjugated verb after 'Deberías', but infinitive.
+Error: do not use 'que' or conjugated verb after 'Deberías', use infinitive.

-Error: after 'Deberías' should go infinitive ('descansar'), not gerund.
+Error: after 'Deberías' must go infinitive ('descansar'), not gerund.

 4.

-Incorrect for this structure, because with 'En tu lugar' the conditional is used, not 'deberías' + infinitive directly.
+Incorrect for this structure, because with 'En tu lugar' use conditional, not 'deberías' + infinitive directly.

 Error: 'En tu lugar' is used with conditional for suggestions, not with present indicative imperative like 'debes'.